 The combination of high-quality submissions and the rigor and care observed during the review process has enabled us to publish a superb body of work.
 In the nearly 100 years that JGP has existed, a remarkable number of articles that have graced our pages have gone on to become classics in the field.
 Indeed, articles published in JGP many years ago continue to be vigorously cited (see http://jgp.rupress.org/articles/most-cited), and we expect that articles published today will continue to be cited many years from now.

 Research Articles should provide mechanistic insight into processes of broad physiological significance.
 No limits are imposed on the number of words or figures in Research Articles, and although they may be accompanied by supplemental materials, it should be possible to read and understand the article without consulting the supplemental materials.

-Communications are intended for discoveries that have the potential to influence further research in a field, but that are typically less mechanistically developed or more descriptive in nature than work presented in Research Articles.
-Communications are usually shorter than Research Articles and do not include supplemental materials; however, like Research Articles, no limits are imposed on the number of words or figures in Communications.
+Communications are intended for discoveries that are more narrowly focused, less mechanistically developed, or more descriptive in nature than work typically presented in Research Articles.
+Communications are usually shorter than Research Articles, but like Research Articles, no limits are imposed on the number of words or figures.